Ultrahalf/Ultrahalf/README.md

 ## Skills:

 I am proficient in a diverse range of technologies, including JavaScript, Node.js, TypeScript, HTML, CSS, React, JSX, SCSS, Tailwind, SQL, MongoDB, Git, and Linux.
 This broad skill set allows me to excel in both front-end and back-end development.
-I am adept at developing robust and scalable applications that meet the highest standards of quality and performance.

 ## Let's Connect!

-If you are looking for a part-time/contract Full Stack Developer, I would be thrilled to connect with you.
-Whether you have a project in mind, want to collaborate, or have any other opportunities to discuss, please feel free to reach out to me.

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/ultrahalf/) to explore potential collaborations.
 Additionally, you can hire me directly through [Upwork](https://www.upwork.com/freelancers/~019b90de03b64060eb) for freelance projects.

 Feel free to reach out to me via email at muhammadalthafrahman@gmail.com.

-Let's connect, share ideas, and explore new opportunities together.
-I'm excited to hear from you!

 Thank you for visiting my GitHub profile, and I look forward to connecting with fellow professionals!